D8-X/d8x-cli/README.md

 ## Infrastructure

-All infrastructure configs are in [D8-X/backend-nginx-infra-config](https://github.com/D8-X/backend-nginx-infra-config).
-Each folder is an environment (testnet, mainnet, etc.) containing nginx configs, terraform variables, hosts inventory, and auth settings.
-The CLI reads and writes to this repo via the GitHub API.
+The CLI reads and writes infrastructure configs from a GitHub repo via the API.
+Default repo is [D8-X/backend-nginx-infra-config](https://github.com/D8-X/backend-nginx-infra-config).
+To use a different repo, set `INFRA_REPO=your-org/your-repo` in `.env` or Bitwarden.
+If the repo is not accessible, the CLI will prompt for a different one.

+See [docs/infra-repo.md](docs/infra-repo.md) for the repo structure and how to set up your own.

 ## New Deployment